noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 		// each returns an Event of type 'name'
 		// which usually has distinct properties/methods + the ones inherited
 		// from the global Event object
+		'install' // InstallEvent
+			self.addEventListener('install', event => {
+				// when a serviceWorker is installed over an existing one
+				// the new serviceWorker will be activated immediately
+				// usually it waits for the old serviceWorker to not be used by an existing loaded pages
+				// can be called at anytime (e.g. also in activate handler)
+				// will only have an effect if theres a new sw
+				// that might remaing in the waiting state
+				// and forces the sw to go directly to the activate state skipWaiting();
+				event.waitUntil(async () => {
+					// handle the rest of your install business logic })
+			]);

 		'activate'
 			self.addEventListener('activate', event => {
 				event.waitUntil(async () => {